-Optional activity: Get the Childline website up at childline.org.uk/kids and browse through a couple of pages for your pupils to see.
+Optional activity: get the Childline website up at childline.org.uk/kids and browse through a couple of pages for your pupils to see.
 Under 'Make and play' you'll find the Calm zone, which helps children relax.
 And under 'Get support' you'll find information on how children can chat to a Childline counsellor.

 The NSPCC Schools Service - Teaching children where they can turn if they need help.
-They do this through a programme called Speak out.
-Stay safe. a virtual 30-minute assembly, introduced by Ant and Dec, plus a face-to-face workshop and supporting teaching materials with plenty of engaging activities to help reinforce our messages in the classroom.
+They do this through a series of assemblies and workshops called Speak out.
+Stay safe.
+Normally these take place in schools, but during the last few years they have moved online and have been hosted by a range of guests, including Ant and Dec.